ycoady/UVic-Distributed-Systems/LAB3/README.md

 1. Allocating yourself a slicelet

-2. Writing a script to install the necessary software (geoip-bin and wget), and a geoIP database [http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat]
+2. Writing a script to install the necessary software (geoip-bin and wget), and a geoIP [database] (http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat)

 3. Writing a script to make sure everything installed correctly

-4. Putting both scripts on the nodes using the fabric 'put' command
+4. Putting both scripts on the nodes using the [Fabric](http://www.cs.cornell.edu/projects/fabric/) 'put' command

-5. Using fabric with a parallel decorator to run the install and check scripts
+5. Using Fabric with a parallel decorator to run the install and check scripts

 6. Writing a script to get the local IP address out of ifconfig